tjhowse/factory_boardgame_public/rules.md

     * Buy or sell resources from the market,
     * Declare a shutdown to rebuild your factory.
 Start a 1 minute timer.
 When the timer runs out you must accept your factory as-is.
 2. Production:
-    * Everyone gets three power tokens,
+    * Everyone gains three power tokens,
     * A dice is rolled, every mine with an equal or higher number can be activated if you have the power tokens available,
     * Every machine with all inputs activated can be activated, if you have power tokens available.
 This deactivates its inputs.
     * Remaining unused power tokens return to the pool.